 Admittedly, this poker player, originating from Encino, California, is still waiting for her big break, but it’s the zeal and effort that count.
-And she certainly doesn’t seem to be lacking in any of these two — she tries her best to participate in as many games as possible.
+And she certainly doesn’t seem to be lacking in either of these two — she tries her best to participate in as many games as possible.
 Who knows, maybe one day she’ll top Vanessa Selbst — one of the best female players who has won three World Series of Poker bracelets and earned $11.8 million.
 Maya Geller has none, and she has earned considerably less during her time at the table.

 Nevertheless, she frequented this tournament in the past — both in order to participate and to support her husband in his endeavors.
 Geller was in full swing during the late 2000s but seems to have slowed down in the past few years.
 However, there are no talks of her retiring as of yet.
 We’ll see what the future will bring for Geller.